France’s Sarkozy goes on trial over 2012 campaign financing

 Sarkozy, who was president from 2007 to 2012, faces up to one year in prison and a fine of 3,750 euros ($4,580), if found guilty.

-The trial, initially scheduled to start in March but postponed because one of the lawyers was hospitalized with COVID-19, is scheduled to last until June 22.

-The proceedings will get underway less than three months after Sarkozy was convicted of corruption and influence peddling in another case.
+The proceedings got underway less than three months after Sarkozy was convicted of corruption and influence peddling in another case.
 He has appealed that verdict.

 Following several scandals, French law since 1990 has strictly limited political campaign spending.